-East Capital Group's employees shall generally not hold board positions in listed portfolio companies.
-The work of the board regularly provides access to insider information which would prohibit us from freely buying and selling the company's shares which could accrue to the disadvantage of our clients.
-Any board position held by an East Capital Group's representative must be evaluated and validated on a case-by-case basis and must comply with relevant laws, regulations and guidelines such as, e.g., black-out periods.
-Under no circumstances shall our interests prevail over our clients' interests, if any conflicts of interest arise.

-Given our own limitations to holding board positions in listed companies, we prefer to actively nominate or endorse independent directors that are not employees of the East Capital Group.
-In the event that we are asked to participate in the nominating process, our approach is to identify board members with high integrity and the kind of abilities that will contribute to promoting the company's growth and development.
+East Capital Group's employees shall generally not represent East Capital Group in listed portfolio companies' board of directors.
+If an East Capital Group's employee takes a mandate as an independent director, the board position, to be evaluated and validated on a case-by-case basis, must comply with relevant laws, regulations and guidelines.
+Given our own limitations to holding board positions in listed companies, we prefer to actively nominate or endorse external independent directors.
+In the event that we are asked to participate in the nominating process, we will identify board members with high integrity and the kind of abilities that will contribute to promoting the company's growth and development.
 We expect board members to work in support of good corporate governance and in the best interest of all shareholders.